 Since I used active dry yeast, the first step is activating the yeast.
 I cannot begin to tell you how many times I had the water, (or in this case, milk) too hot for the yeast, killing the bacteria and ultimately preventing the bread from rising.
 Make sure the water is between 100 and 110 degrees F, I cannot stress this enough!

 I gave these rolls to my parents, thinking that I would not be able to finish all of them.
 Big mistake.
 The next day I found myself craving the bread and went back to finish the remaining pieces.
-Microwave any leftovers and they’ll be good as new!
+Pop these in the microwave just before serving.
+Nothing beats a warm Meyer lemon pull apart bread roll!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.